jundalisay/spblist/content/en/research/descartes/passions/article-128.md

 ---
-heading: Articles 130-137
+heading: Articles 128-134
-title: What is Laughter?
+title: The Origin of Tears
-weight: 36
+weight: 38
 description: What is Passion in relation to one subject is always Action in another respect.
 image: "/covers/passions.jpg"
 writer: